gsbdarc/intro_to_yens_2024/docs/4_the_yens.md

 ### Scratch spaces

-- Yens have a shared temporary storage on ZFS at `/scratch`
+- Yens have a shared temporary storage on ZFS at `/scratch/shared`
-- `/scratch` is ~100TB and is a good place to store temporary files if you need to access them later or from any Yen
+- `/scratch/shared` is ~100 TB and is a good place to store temporary files if you need to access them later or from any Yen
 - Every Yen also has a local temp directory at `/tmp` accessible by all users but only from each yen (i.e. `/tmp` on yen1 is not accessible from yen2)
     - `/tmp` is a flash based local disk with much faster reading/writing than ZFS.
-    - `/tmp` is ~ 2TB and is a good place to store temporary objects as the program runs that do not need to persist after the run finishes.
+    - `/tmp` is ~ 2 TB and is a good place to store temporary objects as the program runs that do not need to persist after the run finishes.
     - Use `/tmp` if your program needs a lot of reading/writing (e.g. constantly reading and writing temporary files).